My name is Jake.

 Oh, that was grand fun, with the spurt, spurt, spurt.
 But, it slowed as they died, and became more of a trickle.

-In those final heartbeats, Jake was all to my sisters.
+In those final heartbeats, Jake was all to his sisters.

 Waited for a spell on my folks.
 Had to!